 OFAC offers a free sanction screening tool that will get you started.
 Unfortunately, this type of manual search is going to take a tremendous amount of time and energy for even a moderately-sized crypto business.
 Also, a false positive can mean a lot of stress on customers and your decision-making personnel.

 As a result, it may be better to choose a subscription-based screening tool.
 You won’t have as many false positives and you’ll also be able to keep your risk of working with banned individuals low.
-Options include World-Check by Thomas Reuters or ComplyAdvantage.
+Options include World-Check by Thomson Reuters or ComplyAdvantage.

 Remember that no matter what screening tool you use, you should have it running at all times.
 Even a long-time customer may be suddenly sanctioned, or you may uncover new information that makes you doubt your initial customer due diligence (CDD).